DevScholar/em-x11/README.md

   for the exact tarball versions and the refresh procedure.
-- Large swathes of Xlib are link-time stubs. `native/src/xt_stubs.c` and `native/src/xaw_stubs.c` document which symbols are fake-but-linkable vs. really implemented.
-Pixmap/XCopyArea/XCopyPlane in particular are no-ops; anything that tries to blit an offscreen surface will silently do nothing.
+- Large swathes of Xlib are link-time stubs. `native/src/xt_stubs.c` and `native/src/xaw_stubs.c` document which symbols are fake-but-linkable vs. really implemented. `XCopyArea` / `XCopyPlane` are currently no-ops (active work item for Tk bring-up); anything that tries to blit an offscreen surface will silently do nothing until that lands.
+- `XrmGetResource` and the Xt fast-path (`XrmQGetSearchList` / `XrmQGetResource`) are implemented in `native/src/xrm.c`.
 - `XNextEvent` relies on Asyncify (`emscripten_sleep`), which inflates wasm size somewhat.
 Apps that prefer a tight main loop can use `XPending` + `emscripten_set_main_loop` as the `hello` demo does.